Two-Play/Crafty-Discord-bot/README.md

 > [!IMPORTANT]
 > I don't know if the permissions are correct, but you can try it out.
 If it doesn't work, please let me know.
-    You can also use the "ALL" permission, but this is not recommended for security reasons.
+> You can also use the "ALL" permission, but this is not recommended for security reasons.

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Click on "New Application"
 3. Enter a name for your bot (for example, "Crafty Bot")
 4. Accept the terms and click on "Create"
-5. If you want to add an icon to your bot, click on "General Information" in the left-hand menu and then click on "Upload Image" under "App Icon"
+5. If you want to add an icon to your bot, click on "General Information" in the left-hand menu and then click on " Upload Image" under "App Icon"
 6. Click on "Bot" in the left-hand menu
 7. Under "username", you can change the name of your bot if you wish
 8. Disable the "Public Bot" option